 It’s OK flight from the main city of the Philippines and then waking up at 5 AM to take a motorbike to a bus and then busing with locals for four hours to get to the closest city then a five minute motorbike to the ferry terminal and then a two hour ferry ride to get here.
 I didn’t expect it to take this long, so I should’ve done some more planning.
 I did research as I went to figure it out since I did do a lot of planning before hand but instructions were a bit wrong.
 Also, I discovered how to pronounce the island correctly, which definitely helps with getting directions because if you pronounce it wrong, then they won’t recognize it.
 Some people love this type of remote island traveling like @lostleblanc and @mylifesatravelmovie I think this was a good experience and to get under my bucket list, I will probably do more limbo traveling in the future, but I do seem to prefer some of the more accessible destinations like Boracay.
 Was it worth it?
 It was to me.
 The day I landed on this island, it was cloudy so the water wasn’t as shimmering as I wanted to, plus there was plenty of tourist.
 To get that amazing remote view, I’ve asked other travel bloggers who have been here, and they rent out the tents available here, the only way to stay here overnight, and then wake up early in the morning and hope for a sunny day with less clouds.
 Drones help too.
 Ever since I started my journey to the Philippines, I am seeing Filipino people everywhere.
 I saw and talked to a group of them on my Greyhound bus at the start of my trip, and now I see them everywhere after my trip at social gatherings and so forth.
 I think they’ve always been there, but the nationality and country didn’t mean as much to me.
 But now, I think my reticular activating system is focused on them, similar to how you start seeing a certain brand of car everywhere after you start considering buying it.
 It’s a great year for the Philippines, they won to miss universes and they have Manny Pacquiao.
 It is a good country

 Getting invited to eat with the family saved my butt since I didn’t bring food to the island.
-I thought they would sell it at the center, but they don’t.
+I thought they would sell it at the center or the island, but they don’t.